Nervosys/Botnix/README.md

 ## Donations

-`Botnix` is made possible by [Nervosys](https://nervosys.ai/), the Linux Foundation, NixOS Foundation, and countless contributors to related projects.
+`Botnix` is made possible by [Nervosys](https://nervosys.ai/), the Linux Foundation, Botnix Foundation, and countless contributors to related projects.

 We need your support to ensure the success of `Botnix` development.
 Reach out to us at opensource@nervosys.ai to learn how you can support this project.